felipeZ/eigenvalues/README.md

 ### Note:
-The Davidson method is suitable for **diagonal-dominant symmetric matrices** that are quite common in certain scientific problems like [electronic structure](https://en.wikipedia.org/wiki/Electronic_structure).
+The Davidson method is suitable for **diagonal-dominant symmetric matrices** that are quite common in certain scientific problems like [electronic structure calculations](https://en.wikipedia.org/wiki/Electronic_structure).
 The Davidson method could be not practical for other kind of symmetric matrices.